toolleeo/cli-apps/README.md

 * [autojump](https://github.com/wting/autojump) - A cd command that maintains a database of most visited paths and allows the access to a directory with shortened versions of the path.
 * [broot](https://dystroy.org/broot/) - broot displays an optimized (omitting unnecessary content) tree view of the filesystem, allowing to fuzzy search files and folder, and move to specified directories.
 * [cdwe](https://github.com/synoet/cdwe) - (cd with env vars) Wrapper of the cd command that sets and unsets env vars when you change dir based on a config file.
+* [enhancd](https://github.com/babarot/enhancd) - A next-generation cd command with your interactive filter.
 * [fasd](https://github.com/clvv/fasd) - It offers quick access to files and directories for POSIX shells by keeping track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [fastdiract](https://github.com/dp12/fastdiract) - Lightning-fast cd and command execution.
 * [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.